Ankitp110/WordPress_Demo_Application/README.md

 # WordPress_Demo_Application
 This Repo is Prepared to present a demo of Wordpress Application to the the representatives of Allianz Technology.

+Please Note that my WordPress Application can be accessed using URL - a71a909dc50f84276a18a23d7c9af67a-858912514.us-east-1.elb.amazonaws.com

 Step-01: Create EKS Cluster using eksctl in AWS environment

 Prerequisite is to have the AWS CLI installed in your local to configure in which acccount the EKS cluster will be created.
 Once you have an IAM user and AWS CLI installed in your local, we have to fire a command -: